adams408/clock-synchronization-project/README.md

 test: ping <IPAddress OF ANOTHER CONTAINER> // to show the containers can talk to one another.

-docker inspect <CONTAINER NAME> | grep \"IPAddress\" // shows you the IP addresses assigned to a particular container.
+docker inspect <CONTAINER NAME> // shows you the IP addresses assigned to a particular container.